awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    Unless you specify otherwise, the repository is cloned into a subdirectory with the same name as the repository\.

-1. Change directories to the cloned repository, and either make a change to a file or add a file\.
-For example, you could add a file named *NewFile\.txt*\.
+1. Change directories to the cloned repository, and either add or make a change to a file\.
+For example, you can add a file named *NewFile\.txt*\.

-1. Add the file to the tracked changes for the local repo, commit the change, and push the file to the AWS CodeCommit repository\.
+1. Add the file to the tracked changes for the local repo, commit the change, and push the file to the CodeCommit repository\.
 For example:

    ```
    git add NewFile.txt